moneyhub/api-docs/source/index.html.md

 > Connecting to a financial institution
 > ![Use case 1](first-use-case.png)

-- Partner redirects user to identity service `/oidc/auth` with a scope param that contains the id of the bank to connect to and the level of data to gain consent for
+- Partner generates an authorisation url to the [Authorisation Endpoint](#authorization-endpoint) with the [Financial Institution scope](#financial-institutions) to connect to and the [Data scopes](#data-access) required as part of the [Claims](#claims)
+- Partner redirects user to the authorisation url
-- Moneyhub Identity service gains consent from the user to access their banking data
+- Moneyhub Auth API gains consent from the user to access their banking data
-- Moneyhub Identity service redirects the user to the bank
+- Moneyhub Auth API redirects the user to the bank
-- Bank authenticates the user and sends them back to the Moneyhub Identity Service
+- Bank authenticates the user and sends them back to the Moneyhub Auth API
 - Moneyhub redirects the user back to the partner with an `authorization_code`
-- Partner exchanges this code for an `access_token`
+- Partner exchanges this code for an `access_token` using the [Token endpoint](#token-endpoint)
-- Partner uses the access token at the api gateway to access financial data
+- Partner uses the access token at the [Moneyhub Data API](#moneyhub-data-api) to access user's financial data

 ## Flow for use case 2